 According to much of the preliminary data, the expected pregnancy rates for frozen embryo transfers derived from frozen eggs is similar to those rates for frozen embryo transfers of previously frozen embryos rather than eggs.
 However, the success rate per cycle using embryos from fertilized eggs that have previously been frozen is usually lower than from the IVF success rates of transfer of fresh embryos (embryos created from eggs that have not been frozen).
 The overall success rate depends on several issues:

 - age of the woman when the eggs were formed

 - quality of the embryos formed and any other factor that would otherwise influence IVF success such as sperm quality used for fertilization.

 The maximum age of 38 has been set because current scientific data supports the notion that the egg that is vitrified and subsequently warmed has the best odds of surviving if retrieved and frozen prior to age 39.
 As the techniques and technology improves over time, this age limit may change.
 Therefore, if fertility preservation is the goal, the survivability and potential success of the egg once it is warmed must be considered prior to its freezing.

 How does the IVF process work for the purpose fertility preservation?

 Costs for fertility preservation?

-If you would like more information about this exciting, but currently experimental, technology please call our office to schedule an appointment with a physician.
+If you would like more information about this exciting, but currently experimental, technology please call our office to schedule an appointment with one of our physicians.